PDF Cover

 Restraint: Clinical safety concerns and evidence gaps

-The thicker struts of biodegradable vascular stents continue to raise concerns about late scaffold thrombosis and restenosis risk and deliverability in complex lesions which reduce cardiologist confidence and slow down procedural adoption.
+The thicker struts of BVS continue to raise concerns about late scaffold thrombosis and restenosis risk and deliverability in complex lesions which reduce cardiologist confidence and slow down procedural adoption.
 The combination of increased regulatory oversight and past notable product recalls has led to stricter trial requirements and longer approval processes that result in conservative guidelines and hospital value analysis committee decisions.
 The reimbursement policies of payers restrict coverage to specific patient groups while demanding registry data which restricts standard use of these devices and maintains their usage below drug eluting stent levels.
 The current market situation extends the time until demand peaks while decreasing tender success rates which drives procurement toward established metallic DES systems in major treatment centers.

 03